openenergysolutions/openfmb.hmi/README.md

 Single line diagram and HMI for OpenFMB

+## Other Development Setup

+This project has a Devcontainer setup and VSCode launch configurations that will help you get going faster.
+It's recommended you try VSCode as your default IDE, it will save you serveral hours of setting up a debugger and host system setup.

+The steps below are somewhat deprecated for this branch, as the need for SSL/HTTPS in our OAuth flow requires cert files.
+If you follow the below steps, please note the .devcontainer/post-create-setup.sh script.
+It will have steps in their (like cert creation) you will want to execute.

 ## Project Setup

 Make sure you have installed `node` and `npm` on your computer